 ¡Hola!

-I am a second-year Ph.D. student at Department of Electrical and Computer Engineering, Princeton University, advised by Prof. Jason M. Klusowski.
-Previously, I obtained B.Sc. in Computer Science with First Class Honours from the Chinese University of Hong Kong, with a minor in Mathematics.
+I am a third-year Ph.D. candidate at Department of Electrical and Computer Engineering, Princeton University, advised by Prof. Jason M. Klusowski.
+Previously, I obtained B.Sc. with First Class Honours in Computer Science from the Chinese University of Hong Kong, with a minor in Mathematics.

 I am interested in sampling and diffusion for language models.
-My current research explores relevant topics such as diffusion language models, discrete diffusion, statistical foundations of sampling methods, and connections to efficient reasoning abilities.
+My current research explores two relevant aspects:

-My hobbies include piano, soccer (football), photography, among others.
+My hobbies include competitive soccer (football), tennis, piano, among others.

 Publications